Amelia-chan/Amelia/readme.md

 # Amelia
-Amelia is a simple Discord bot that is used to fetch RSS feeds, and updates users about a certain author updating their stories.
+Amelia is a simple Discord bot that is used to fetch RSS feeds, and updates users about a certain author updating their stories or to receive trending notifications whenever your story trends.

 ## Requirements
 The specification requirements for Amelia are as of follows: